 After all, tumble drying can ensure the duvet is completely dry, which will avoid the issues with mold and mildew that could occur if it remains damp.
 Drying it this way will also ensure its filling is lofty and evenly distributed so you’ll stay snug underneath the duvet when it’s back on the bed.

-The good news is that you can tumble dry a duvet, but it is important to get savvy about the task before you try this when cleaning a bedroom.
+The good news is that you can plan your laundry room ideas to make space to tumble dry a duvet.
 Here, we’ve put together all you need to know from the experts to keep it fluffy and cozy.

 Tumble dry a duvet: a step-by-step guide

 You might be asking can you tumble dry a duvet no matter what the filling?
-Unlike when wondering if you can wash pillows in a washing machine, the answer is yes.
-‘Down and synthetic duvets can both be tumble dried,’ says Wayne Edelman, CEO of Meurice Garment Care.
+It’s important to check the laundry symbols on your duvet’s tag, but unlike when wondering if you can wash pillows in the washing machine, the answer is yes.
+‘Down and synthetic duvets can both be tumble dried,’ says Wayne Edelman, CEO of Meurice Garment Care (opens in new tab).

 1. Tumble dry a duvet